birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session404.md

 * Into the astroid, turning left, and travel until reaching a branching passage.
 Ovek's Air Elemental follows the bubble car.

-* Check out the branch to the right, where a stone hits the bubble car and temporarily changes part of it to stone.
-It's a huge area lined with scrub land and canyons inhabited by hill giant goat herders.
+* The party checks out the tunnel branch to the right.
+It's a vast, curved, tubular area, lit by a giant floating crystal.
+There is an exit tunnel directly across the tube from the entrance (1 kilometer away.)
+Scrubland and canyons cover the surface of the tube, which seems to be inhabited by by hill giant goatherds.
+A rock slams into bubble car.
+It isn't large enough to do damage, but the area around the impact site temporarily turns stone.
+The party decides to go elsewhere.

-* Check out the branch to left, which leads into what appears to be interior of one of the obelisks.
+* The left tunnel branch leads into what appears to be interior of one of the obelisks.
 The obelisk is capped by transparent crystal but otherwise empty.
+The party can see the several space-behl

 * Back to the main tunnel and travel to the next branch.
 To the left is presumably another obelisk.
-The right leads to another huge room.
-This one is empty except for huge rocks (much larger than the ricks in the other room) bouncing back and forth breakout-style.
+The right leads to another huge room, also lit by a huge floating crystal.
+This one is empty except for huge rocks (much larger than the r0cks in the other room) bouncing back and forth breakout-style.
+Ovek sends his air elemental in to in investigate, but the part ultimately decides that is something they don't really want to fuck with.